guglielmopiasenti/js-simon/README.md

 # Procedure

 1. I get the elements (timer and number display) from the DOM.
-2. I set the timer with a timing function
+2. I set the timer with a timing function.
-3. I set the numbers with math random
+3. I set the numbers with math random.
    3a.
-I create an array to store the numbers
+I create an array to store the numbers.
    3b.
-I generate 5 random numbers
+I generate 5 random numbers.
    3c.
-I check if the numbers are already in the array
+I check if the numbers are already in the array.
-4. I connect the randomizer with a timing function so that it will disappear after 30 seconds
+   3d.
+I print the result.
+4. I create an event listener for the submit button.
+5. I create a function to check the user's guesses.
+6. I compare the user's guesses with the random numbers using a for loop.
+7. I get the result element from the dom.
+   7a.
+I display the result.